openactive/openactive-test-suite/packages/openactive-integration-tests/DEVELOPMENT.md

 ## FeatureHelper

 This is a class that abstracts away much of the above.
-This implements the `describe` blocks, initiates the state tracker, flow and logger.
+This implements the `describe` blocks and initiates the logger.
 This allows describing the current test, along with the criteria required for it.

 ## Approach